hohler/Mensa-Webservice/README.md

   }
 }
 ```
-In this case the attribute ok is set to string "false" and the content attribute is a empty string.
+In this case the attribute ok is set to the string "false" and the content attribute is a empty string.
+The message attribute msg describes the error in more human readable way.